Haden Edwards: Early life

+Haden Edwards was born on August 12, 1771 in Stafford County, Virginia, to John Edwards and Susan Edwards (née Wroe).
+In 1780, his father, John Edwards, moved the family to Kentucky, where he became a successful landowner and a prominent figure in the community.
+John Edwards later served as a United States senator.

+Influenced by his father’s success in land speculation, Edwards pursued similar opportunities in real estate.
+In 1820, he headed south to Mississippi with his younger brother, Benjamin Edwards, where the brothers acquired a large plantation.
+Soon afterward, Edwards became aware of Spanish efforts to populate its northern frontier in Texas by encouraging American settlement.

-Born Mexican Texas to American immigration, Edwards traveled to Mexico City, where he joined forces with Stephen F. Austin, among others, in a 3-year attempt to persuade various Mexican governments to pass a law to allow Americans to settle in Texas.
+Edwards traveled to Mexico City, where he joined forces with Stephen F. Austin, among others, in a 3-year attempt to persuade various Mexican governments to pass a law to allow Americans to settle in Texas.

 In 1824 the Mexican federal government passed a General Colonization Law, which for the first time permitted immigration into Texas.
 Under the terms of the law, each state would set its own requirements for immigration.
 Despite his abrasive attitude, Edwards was granted a colonization contract on April 14.
 The contract allowed him to settle 800 families in East Texas.
 It contained standard language requiring Edwards to recognize all pre-existing Spanish and Mexican land titles in his grant area, to raise a militia to protect the settlers in the area, and to allow the state land commissioner to certify all deeds that Edwards would award.

 Edwards colony encompassed the land in the Navasota River to 20 leagues west of the Sabine River, and from 20 leagues north of the Gulf of Mexico to 15 leagues north of the town of Nacogdoches.
 To the west and north of the colony were lands controlled by several native tribes which had recently been driven out of the United States.
 The southern boundary was a colony belonging to Stephen F. Austin, the first empresario in Texas; he had received special permission to establish his colony several years previously.
 East of Edwards's grant was the former Sabine Free State, an area which had been essentially lawless for several decades.